-In a 2018 Celent study, 77% of insurers said that improving customer and channel experiences was a major driver toward digital transformation.
+77% of insurers said that improving customer and channel experiences was a major driver toward digital transformation. - Celent

 This existing goal has become even more important today as consumers desire more speed, efficiency, and instant gratification from their insurers.
 For one, an often inefficient and outdated process that can prove to be a “make or break” situation is the first interaction after an accident.
 If it’s not quick, seamless, and memorable from the beginning, policyholders will likely consider switching to another carrier.

-Despite this, historically, insurers haven’t focused on investing in claims technology, simply because they didn’t see the clear benefit to the bottom line.
-But now, advancements in AI and machine learning-powered technologies are countering that long-held belief.
-Modernizing the claims process does lead to important cost savings and benefits that all insurers should be aware of.
+Today, advancements in AI and machine learning-powered technologies are showing insurers how investing in claims technology can directly affect the bottom line.
+Modernizing the claims process leads to important cost savings and benefits that all insurers should be aware of.

-Here are 5 reasons why now is the time for auto insurers to invest in claims automation, through the right, smartphone-centric, mobility risk intelligence provider.
+Here are 5 reasons why now is the time for auto insurers to invest in smartphone-centric claims automation solutions - through the right mobility risk intelligence provider.

 The right claims automation solution provider will rely on data collected largely from policyholders’ smartphones.